VeroBeachHighSchoolCodingClub/Code-Club-s-Home-Website-/README.md

-# VBHS Coding Club
+# VBHS Coding Club Web Site

 ###### We strive to change the world, one line at a time.

 ## Introduction
 > The VBHS Coding Club is a group of High School students who enjoy coding and programming.
 One of our main
-> focuses is to challenge our selves, in order to learn as much as we can and be the best we are able to be.
+> focuses is to challenge ourselves, in order to learn as much as we can and be the best we are able to be.
 > This project is our first collaborative project togother, but there will be many more to come.

 ---